UniversitaDellaCalabria/django-form-builder/README.md

 Django Form Builder
 -------------------

-A Django Framework application to build dynamic forms, with widgets and Django's standards, using a JSON objects.
+A Django Framework application to build dynamic forms, with widgets and Django's standards, using JSON objects.

 Every form can be saved in a configurable storage, in JSON format.
 Users that requires a high level of customization will found in it what they look for.